samgwolfe12/Tremendous-Trio/milestone3.md

 ### Our Top Picks
 #### User Story 1: As a college student, I want to upload an image into a quiz on eLc because I need to show my work.
 - Idea 1: Add a embed media at the bottom of the question.
-This embed media button will allow you to upload media from your computer to eLc directly and use Kalturas media viewer so that it is embeded to the question.
+This embed media button will allow you to upload media from your computer to eLc directly and use Kalturas media viewer so that it is embedded to the question.
 This effectively removes the requirement of Kalturas tedious upload process.<br>

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FiAGdkPIovSaLlySNJEfQrQ%2Fwireframes%3Fnode-id%3D51%253A44%26starting-point-node-id%3D51%3D1%26scaling%3Dcontain" allowfullscreen></iframe>